-- i.
-To locate the boundary of the solution subset: - i.
-The REDUCTION APPROACH does not work so that the associated equation has no solution. - ii.
-As a result, the solution subset has no boundary point. - ii.
-To locate the interior of the solution subset: - i.
-Since there is no boundary point, the interior of the solution subset is either the full data set (all number-phrases are included) or is empty (no number-phrase is included): - ii.
-We test with, for instance, 3 and, since we get that 3 is a solution of the inequation in Apples and Pasch's Theorem then tells us that all number-phrases are included in the solution subset.
+i.
+The REDUCTION APPROACH does not work so that the associated equation has no solution.

+ii.
+As a result, the solution subset has no boundary point.

+ii.
+To locate the interior of the solution subset:

+i.
+Since there is no boundary point, the interior of the solution subset is either the full data set (all number-phrases are included) or is empty (no number-phrase is included):

+ii.
+We test with, for instance, 3 and, since

-$$8+x>2|{\mathsf{where}\ x:=3}$$ is TRUE
+$$8+x>2|{where x=3}$$ is TRUE